 Tools You Will Need

 In addition to your usual essential makeup staple, you will need a concealer that is one shade lighter than your skin tone, a makeup sponge, a fluffy eyeshadow blending brush and your choice of one or multiple highlighters in either cream, stick or powder form.

 Start prepping your face like you usually would before applying a full face of makeup.
-This means, applying moisturiser and primer to support an airbrushed finish.
+This means, applying moisturizer and primer to support an airbrushed finish.
 Then use your foundation of choice for an even looking canvas.
 Sidenote: a liquid foundation tends to result in a smoother finish than a powder-based one.
 Contouring your features with a slightly darker shade than your own will frame your face and really underline the highlighted parts.
 Now it’s time to bring on the concealer.
-Dab horizontally placed dots on your forehead, under your eyes and chin and blend well with a damp makeup sponge.
+Dab horizontally placed dots on your forehead, under your eyes, and chin and blend well with a damp makeup sponge.
 The next step will be starting the illumination process.

 Areas to Highlight

 For a natural glow, the areas you want to put in the limelight are the ones that naturally catch the light.
 A few strokes along the top of your cheekbones and just above and below the arch of your brows will give these spots a visual lift.
 A fine line along the bridge of the nose can not only make it appear slimmer, but also give you the pixie tip of your dreams.
 For a fuller pout, dab a little highlighter onto your cupid’s bow, just above your upper lip.
 A little product on your chin will accentuate your lower lip.
 Highlighter also has a way of making late nights disappear; two small spots in the inner corners of your eyes and on the center of your eyelids will open up your eyes and make you appear more awake.

 How to Use Highlighter Stick